 In looking into the rich history of human languages we find testament to the many projects in which the human spirit has found itself invested.
 Laying behind the objects taken up into those texts we find not only the material substrate with which they worked, but also metaphysical objects which facilitated an intellectual resolve to the hurdles which they faced.
 Throughout the One-Thousand and One Arabian Nights, for example, we find the disclosure of a metaphysical substrate — this substrate with the purpose of reconciling with natural hierarchies.
 In those fairytales we find appeals to humility before Destiny and praise to God for deliverance from the devastations of yet another deity, Time, “the parter of companions and the destroyer of joy”.
 Equally, we can find a similar substrate in the literature from the medium aevum.
 Here we find literature by those who have fallen victim to the indifference of lady Fortune, including the comfort of God’s council — which has not only been taken up during creation, but has also been consulted when drawing up the blueprints of the end of your days.

 Now, despite all of this, it seems that ‘truth’ feels like a meta-object.
 However, this feeling does not come to us on account of the utmost value which we place on it.
 Instead, truth feels like a meta-object because it stands as that which is to be disclosed as a whole, in part, through each of those projects.
-Yet, despite this supposition, a light study of our historical texts reveals something quite to the contrary.
+Yet, despite this supposition, a light study of our historical texts reveals something quite contrary.
 What we know today by the name ‘truth’ has been arrived at though a history of ascending and descending human projects.
-Looking within the language which we known as modern English, we have been handed a history which tells us plainly that long before the truth was busy destroying the false, it was experienced as something of a light (it was a clarity of vision, so-to-speak) — one which was all-too susceptible to obscuration through the mists of doubt.
+Looking within the history of modern English, we find texts which reveal that long before the truth was busy destroying the false it was experienced as something of a light (it was a clarity of vision, so-to-speak)—one which was all-too susceptible to obscuration through the mists of doubt.

 In the Anglo-Saxon world, we have an Old English text which reads,